compTAG/atmcs11/registration.md

 # Registration

-Details for registration will be available in Fall 2024.
+Details for registration are coming soon.